Learn how to configure the custom domain name on Blogger in the right way in this tutorial.

 How to set up the custom domain name for BlogSpot

 This guide on integrating a custom domain on BlogSpot has three major parts.
 All are very important in setting up the Blogspot custom domain.
-In this entire tutorial, you’d learn how to:
+In this entire tutorial, you’ll learn how to:

-- Choose a Domain and Buy Domain Name for Blogger blog
+- Choose a Domain and Buy a Domain Name for Your Blogger Blog

 - Configure Custom Domain to Work with Blogger